Battle of Hoengsong: Support Force 21

 Earlier, as the ROK 8th Division began to fall back after midnight on 11 February, the 66th Army commander widened his advance below Hongcheon, sending the 197th Division south through the ground 5 mi east of Route 29 against the ROK 3rd Infantry Division.
 In the mold of the attacks along and west of Route 29, infiltrating PVA attacked the command post of the 23rd Regiment and of one battalion of the 22nd after engaging the South Koreans with heavy frontal assaults.
 Before the PVA could get a trap fully set, the two ROK regiments withdrew to a position about 3 mi northeast of Hoengsong.

 A group of about 300 soldiers of the 197th, thrust southwest toward Ch'angbong-ni during the attack and around 02:30 on the 12th hit Company A, 38th Infantry, holding the northeast sector of Support Force 21's perimeter.
 The company stood its ground but remained under fire.
-Though still waiting for permission to withdraw, Colonel Keith meanwhile began to put his artillery units in march order.
+Though still waiting for permission to withdraw, Keith meanwhile began to put his artillery units in march order.
 Keith received clearance to move back about 02:45, an hour and a half after he asked for it, good time considering the route his request and its answer had taken.
-General Haynes, after General Ruffner instructed him to check with Corps, consulted Col. William P. Ennis, the Corps artillery commander, around 01:30.
-Colonel Ennis, in turn, spoke to Col. William J. McCaffrey of the Corps chief of staff's office, who asked General Almond himself.
+Haynes, after Ruffner instructed him to check with Corps, consulted Col. William P. Ennis, the Corps artillery commander, around 01:30.
+Ennis, in turn, spoke to Colonel William J. McCaffrey of the Corps chief of staff's office, who asked Almond himself.
 Almond approved the withdrawal, and his word passed back from McCaffrey to Ennis to Haynes to Keith.
 Almond was under the impression, however, perhaps because of the several hands through which Keith's request had passed, that Support Force 21 would withdraw to Hoengsong, not just to a position near the 3rd Battalion, 38th Infantry.